JarryShaw/MacDaily/res/update.rst

 About
 -----

-MacDaily provides intelligent sollution for package update automation.
+MacDaily provides intelligent solution for package update automation.
 MacDaily ``update`` command will automatically update all outdated packages installed through --